Girl Guides Australia: Olave Baden Powell Award

 The Olave Baden Powell Award is the peak achievement award for members of the Olave Program aged 18–30.
 It involves a commitment between 2 and 6 years and involves completing personal challenges in each of the areas of Promise & Law, Our Community, Heritage and Traditions, International Guiding, Social Networks and Self Development.

 The award is named after Olave St Clair Baden-Powell.
 Lady Baden-Powell was the first Chief Guide for Britain and the wife of Lord Robert Baden-Powell, the founder of Scouting and Girl Guides.

 Girl Guide Biscuits

+Girl Guides biscuit sales were discontinued in Australia in 2021.

 In 2020, a new range of biscuits was introduced to replace the previous product range which had been in place since 2016.
-The three flavours of individually packaged biscuits, manufactured by Snowy Mountains Cookies (SMC), are:
+The three flavours of individually packaged biscuits, manufactured by Snowy Mountains Cookies (SMC), were: